daniloaleixo/Angular-Firebase_seed/README.md

 # A seed for Angular2 apps with Firebase server

 This project is an application skeleton for a typical Angular web app integrated with firebase database.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.
+It's based mainly in angular-cli project integrated with Firebase and using angular material and Redux

 The seed contains a sample Angular application which has to be linked with a valid firebase database